oreqizer/rust-notes/md/16_iterators.md

 ```

 Using the generic `into_iter` method directly **is context dependent**  and can
 sometimes yield unexpected results.
-It is recommended calling `iter` or `iter_mut`
+It is recommended calling `iter`
-explicitly, if available.
+or `iter_mut` explicitly, if available.

 ## Methods

 In addition to the mandatory `next` method, `Iterator` has a set of _consuming_
 and _producing_ methods called _adaptors_.

+Iterators are **lazy** — no adaptors get called until the iterator is actually
+consumed by calling the `next` function.

 ### Consuming